mikke89/RmlUiDoc/pages/rcss/decorators/gradient.md

 Initial: | white
 Percentages: | N/A

-Declares the start color, either at the left edge or top edge.
+Declares the start color, that is, at the left or top edge.

 `stop-color`{:.prop}